MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 One way to speed up things is to reduce the amount of work that the system must do.
 For example, to reduce slowness of role centers, consider how many page parts are needed for the user.
 Another benefit of a simple page with few UI elements can also be ease of use and navigation.

 Remove calculated fields from lists if they aren't needed, especially on larger tables.
-Setting the field's properties to Enabled or Visible to false is not enough, the field definition needs to be removed from the page or page extension definition.
+Setting the field's Enabled or Visible properties to false is not enough.
+The field definition needs to be removed from the page or page extension definition.
 Also, if indexing is inadequate, calculated fields can significantly slow down a list page.

 Consider creating dedicated lookup pages instead of the normal pages when adding a lookup (the one that looks like a dropdown) from a field.
 Default list pages will run all triggers and fact boxes even if they aren't shown in the lookup.
 For example, [!INCLUDE[prod_short](../developer/includes/prod_short.md)] 2019 release wave 1 added dedicated lookup pages for Customer, Vendor, and Item to the Base Application.